n4mlz/Cyrius/kernel/src/process/DESIGN.md

 - `ArchThread::current_address_space()` seeds the stored address space.
 Future plans include:
   - cloning / isolating address spaces when we spawn userland processes;
   - letting the scheduler reactivate a process-specific address space on context switches.
+- User-process creation already allocates a distinct PID and thread list but continues to reference the shared kernel mappings until the paging layer exposes copy-on-write cloning.
 - When Linux compatibility arrives, each `Process` will also discriminate between host ABI and Linux ABI execution to drive syscall routing.

 ## Error Model and Synchronization